The first integrase inhibitor-based single-tablet regimen1,2

 of HIV-1 infection in adults who are antiretroviral treatment-naive.1

-Results at week 48 from clinical trials
+Data at week 96 from two clinical trials

 Important Safety Information